tombjorn/relative-img-sharpness-tool/README.md

   Applied Sciences.
   Source : https://www.mdpi.com/2076-3417/12/13/6712/pdf

+Features:

+- Click on graph points to open corresponding image
+- Tag files once graphed, with the 'Tag Files' button

 TODO:
     - add mouse hover over graph points, index images by number, somehow able to open picture
         - could have a list selector to pick and open the picture by picture number in graph?